zenvia/zenvia-openapi-spec/spec/tags/facebook.md

 * Recipient: is your page id
 * Sender: is the user id on your page (PSID - page scoped id)

-In API the sender is the field `from` and the receiver is the field `to` of message object.
+The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.